Christmas

 The only small hiccough that came up was the traditional Czech Christmas food.
 For the most part, I have little difficulty with food.
 There are some things that I don’t like to eat, and a couple that I simply refuse (sauerkraut, for example), but I do not consider myself to be very picky.
 However, the traditional Czech Christmas Eve meal consists of carp (one of the ugliest, most disgusting fish I know of) and potato salad.
 That’s pretty much it.

 I live on the Yakima River in Prosser.
 My younger brother catches carp from our back yard, but there is one major difference: we never eat them.
 To me, they taste like mud.
-Carp is the kind of fish one cuts up to use as bait, not the kind that one buys from the grocery store and serves to one’s family at Christmas time.
-Needless to say, I struggled a little bit with that aspect of the meal, but I am proud to say that I ate my slab of carp without so much as a single gag (thanks in part to a giant mound of home-made potato salad that distracted me every few bites from the muddy taste in my mouth).
+Carp is the kind of fish one cuts up to use as bait, not the kind that one buys from the grocery store and s

 My host mother, Ivana, also prepared fish soup.
 Now, if you’ve ever eaten the white porridge-like breakfast “food” known as grits, you can probably imagine the texture of this soup.
 Imagine grits, but watered down, and then imagine that it all tastes like fish and there are little chunks of carp in it.
 Blah.
 It was definitely not my favorite soup.
 I am also proud to say that I ate this soup twice, but that was my limit.
 I had to say no to further installments of fish soup for fear that my stomach would simply not be able to handle it.